Rock Academy 22

 The music industry exists on the exchange of ideas in person and across technology platforms, so running our programs in this way provides you with a look at what the real world will throw your way.

-To confirm or book your spot at Rock Academy XX click the button below.
+To confirm or book your spot at Rock Academy 22 click on the appropriate program – Online or @Bakehouse

 Book now and Get Loud.